Course overview Computer Science BSc (Hons)

-Our accredited Computer Science degree provides a comprehensive overview of all areas of computing.
+Our accredited bachelor of Computer Science degree provides a comprehensive overview of all areas of computing.
 This allows you to keep your career options open and explore a wide range of in-demand topics.

 Elective modules in your third year let you tailor your degree to your developing interests, such as computer vision, AI and advanced game technology.

 - Develop systematic knowledge of computer science, with a focus on how software and programming can be used to solve real-world problems